Sunday, May 11, 2014

 She mussed my hair again,

-"Because by choosing the dark path of running from pain, from life, from the testing by fire ...
+"Because by choosing the dark path of running from the pain of life, from the testing by fire ...

 they have chosen to be weak and to always be less than what they could have been."

 I nodded "yes" though I hadn't a clue.
-Mother just laughed and hugged me.
+Mother knew that and just laughed and hugged me.

 HAPPY MOTHER'S DAY TO EVERYONE, Roland